 Yaron Rotman, M.D., M.Sc.

-Clinical Research Section - Liver and Energy Metabolism Unit, Liver Diseases Branch
+Liver and Energy Metabolism Section, Liver Diseases Branch

 My ultimate goal is to increase understanding of the pathophysiology of fatty liver disease to allow for development of better treatment options.

 Non-alcoholic fatty liver disease (NAFLD) is the most common liver disorder in the western world and is closely associated with metabolic syndrome, insulin resistance, and obesity.
 My main interest is in understanding the disease pathophysiology and through it, normal liver physiology.
 My studies focus on understanding the genetic aspects of fatty liver disease, its pathogenesis, the mechanisms of action of various treatment options, and the prediction of response to treatment.

 Non-alcoholic fatty liver disease is an extremely common disorder (affecting 30 percent of Americans) but currently has no approved therapy.
 Better understanding of the mechanisms of disease may allow for identification of druggable targets, better selection of patients for treatment, and early prediction of treatment response, with the overall effect of preventing death and suffering associated with the disease.